 The AME Zion Church House of Study is a track designed to instruct, prepare, and empower clergy and lay leaders with 21st Century ministry resources taught from an African American Methodist (Wesleyan) historic Christian faith point of view.
 If you are searching for an experiential 21st Century educational model to prepare you for the “Next Normal”, this is it!

-Students who matriculate in The AME Zion House of Studies will be able to:
+Students who matriculate in The AME Zion House of Study will be able to:

 - Follow their call by discerning the voice of God and developing a clear sense of spiritual formation and purpose.